 The Promise object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.

-method, which expects a callback as its
+The JS Promise exposes a .then method, which expects a callback as its

-resolves (i.e. its value is delivered), any
+parameter.
+Whenever the Promise resolves (i.e. its value is delivered), any

-will be called.
-After the Promise
+callbacks registered by calling .then will be called.
+After the Promise is

-will end up with the callback being called
+resolved, any new call to .then will end up with the callback being called

 with that same value.

-One interesting feature of JS Promise
+One interesting feature of JS Promises is that each .then call returns a

-will eventually resolve to the result of
+new Promise.
+This derived Promise will eventually resolve to the result of

-the callback passed to the original .then
+the callback passed to the original .then call.
+This allows for chaining

-s, like in the snippet below:
+Promises, like in the snippet below:

 doSomething()